Continued from Sussex Stories 5

 Health and safety is a big concern of trade unions.
 I had little involvement in this area, though, as we had a Dutch physicist on the branch committee who handled this issue, also an expert on particle physics interested in what the universe is made of.
 However, one day a member of staff from my school passed me in the corridor and said he may have to get help from the union.
 He had been approached by a manager and told his office was a health and safety hazard.
 I knew his office well.
 It had massive piles of paper everywhere and precariously stacked books.
 If you were able to delicately steer a path past them to find a chair there was a good chance that would be unusable because of piles on that too.
 I once tested him by asking him where the minutes of the department meeting the previous term were.
 Amazingly he dived into one huge pile of paper and pulled out a stapled document from the middle.
 Sure enough, it was exactly what I had asked him to find.
 I said he should come back to me on the issue if he wanted to.
 But I warned that the advice of the union may well be that his office was, in fact, a danger zone and we would probably suggest that he sorted it out.

 My term as President of Sussex UCU lasted only two years (yes, everything above happened in just two years) but I was a member of the branch committee for some years after that.
 The President period was stressful and sometimes overwhelming.
 I thought I was weak finding it so and could not see how other local union branch officers coped.
 But I talked about this to a friend who had been a full-time union officer at a London council for decades and a member of the national executive committee of his union.
 He was sympathetic.
 He said that I had faced a particularly virulent management, unusually so (as had my departed pre-2010 predecessor), and an unusually relentless cascade of large-scale changes, one after another in a compressed period, that the union had to fight against.
 During that time I had worked two or three days a week on union work, including individual casework, and the other parts of the week on my normal job.
-For my friend, it had been an unusual period, that anyone would have struggled with.
+From my friend's view, it had been an unusual period, that anyone would have struggled with.

 One thing it solved was my 20-year-old anxiety about teaching and about getting it perfectly right.
 I was often going into a seminar knowing that later in the day I would be consulting with the university management about some large-scale closure with great human costs, or with a local manager trying to save someone's job and future, or to find a solution to a member of staff being bullied (I haven't even gone into the individual casework unions do).
 Suddenly, whether the seminar went perfectly well or not did not seem to matter so acutely.
 The pre-seminar nerves I had suffered from since 1990 went away and never really came back.